chrishorton/chrishorton.github.io/_posts/2021-02-17-Orbit-Determination.md

   - Possibly turn this into a project post with a raspberry pi, and a DSLR, determining the orbit of satelites that pass overhead.

-- Finally, Improving the accuracy of these preliminary orbits.
+- Finally, how to improve the accuracy of these preliminary orbits.

-For future projects, making it easier to solve the same problem with just 3 position vectors called the Gibbsian method or from optical sightings which is the ultimate goal.
-I plan to set up a raspberry pi and my DSLR to solve for the orbits of satellites that pass overhead.

 # The problem